skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_05_lab_ak.md

 1. If this is your first time opening Cloud Shell by using your subscription, the **Welcome to Azure Cloud Shell Wizard** will appear, which allows you to configure Cloud Shell for first-time usage.
 Perform the following actions in the wizard:

-    a.
-A dialog box will appear that prompts you to create a new storage account to begin using the shell.
+    1. A dialog box will appear that prompts you to create a new storage account to begin using the shell.
 Accept the default settings, and then select **Create storage**.

     > **Note**: Wait for Cloud Shell to finish its initial setup procedures before moving forward with the lab.
-If you don't notice the the **Cloud Shell** configuration options, this is most likely because you're using an existing subscription with this course's labs.
+If you don't notice the **Cloud Shell** configuration options, this is most likely because you're using an existing subscription with this course's labs.
 The labs are written with the presumption that you're using a new subscription.

 1. At the **Cloud Shell** command prompt in the portal, enter the following command, and then select Enter to get the version of the Azure CLI tool: